OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Yes, and we\\'re very proud of it!
+    Yes, and we're very proud of it!
 TRUSTe has awarded us the TRUSTe Privacy Seal.
-As an independent third party, TRUSTe\\'s mission is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions.
+As an independent third party, TRUSTe's mission is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions.

-    Our TRUSTe Privacy Seal signifies that TRUSTe has reviewed our Privacy Policy and practices for compliance with TRUSTe\\'s program requirements.
+    Our TRUSTe Privacy Seal signifies that TRUSTe has reviewed our Privacy Policy and practices for compliance with TRUSTe's program requirements.
 These include transparency, accountability and choice regarding the collection and use of your Personal Information.
 The TRUSTe program covers only information that is collected through our certified web sites.

 ' + '